-Sentinel® Spectrum Tasty Chews help ensure the health and happiness of your dog and your family.
-They are the most convenient way to provide all-round protection against the most common and dangerous parasites.
+Sentinel Spectrum Chews for Dogs help ensure the health and happiness of your dog and your family.
+They are the most convenient way to provide all-round protection against 6 different kinds of parasites including tapeworms.

 Sentinel Spectrum should be administered orally, once every month, at the minimum dosage of 0.23 mg/lb (0.5 mg/kg) milbemycin oxime, 4.55 mg/lb (10 mg/kg) lufenuron, and 2.28 mg/lb (5 mg/kg) praziquantel.
 For heartworm prevention, give once monthly for at least 6 months after exposure to mosquitoes.

 |Body Weight||Milbemycin Oxime per Chewable||Lufenuron per Chewable||Praziquantel per Chewable||Number of Chewables|

 |2 to 8 lbs.||2.3 mg||46 mg||22.8 mg||One (Orange)|